Implementing in-app purchases into your Flutter app

 Designing the paywall

-At this stage, it may be helpful to already think about designing your paywall.
+The next step is designing your paywall.
 There are different approaches on how to create a profitable and good-looking paywall, but usually, it requires some experienced design work and more coding as well.
-To make this step easier, you can use the paywall builder featured in Adapty.
-It currently supports only iOS SDK but later will be available for other platforms as well.
+To make this step easier, you can use Adapty’s Paywall Builder.

-4. How to use the Adapty SDK for Flutter
+4. Integrate the Adapty SDK for Flutter IAP

 Installing the library

-First, you’ll need to add the adapty_flutter library to your project.
+First, add the adapty_flutter library to your project.
 To do that, add the following dependency to your pubspec.yaml file:

 dependencies: